KrishnaSindhur/Data-analytics/README.md

 Data analysis using jupyter notebook

-Here we have taken the movies data set for different analysis
+Here we have taken the movies data set for different analysis and represented graphically in basic graphs